htcondor/htcondor/docs/version-history/development-release-series-91.rst

 - Singularity jobs can now pull images from docker style repos.
   :jira:`1059`

+- Daemons now send a security capability when they advertise themselves to the **condor_collector**.
+  Authorized administrator tools can retrieve this capability from the **condor_collector**, which allows them to send administrative commands to the daemons.
+  This allows the authentication and authorization of administrators of a whole pool to be centralized at the **condor_collector**.
+  :jira:`638`

 Bugs Fixed:

 - Fix a rare bug where the starter will fail to start a job, and the job will